Can a Trust Be Used to Defeat Creditors?

 - With respect to an irrevocable trust, a creditor or assignee of the settlor may reach the maximum amount that can be distributed to or for the settlor’s benefit.
 If a trust has more than one settlor, the amount the creditor or assignee may reach cannot exceed the settlor’s interest in that portion of the trust attributable to the settlor’s contribution.

-AS TO THE BENEFICIARY OF A TRUST
+WHAT ABOUT THE BENEFICIARY RIGHTS OF A TRUST

 A Beneficiary Can Be Protected From a Creditor

-With a spendthrift clause a creditor with a claim against the beneficiary, cannot force the distribution of a trust corpus or income to the beneficiary even if the trustee is permitted to make payments directly to the beneficiary.
+With a spendthrift clause a creditor with a claim against the beneficiary, cannot force the distribution of trust corpus or income to a beneficiary even if the trustee is permitted to make payments directly to the beneficiary.
 If the creditor has a claim against the trust’s creator (the settlor), and the trust is revocable, then it doesn’t matter what the trustee is doing with the property, it is still subject to the creditor’s claims.

-It is possible to create trusts that give the Trustee (who may also be a beneficiary) great flexibility in distributing the assets to the beneficiaries, and at the same time protects those assets from a beneficiary’s immaturity, misuse, creditors, divorce, etc. Also, trusts may be used when you want to direct how assets will pass upon the beneficiary’s death.
+It is possible to create a trust that gives the Trustee (who may also be a beneficiary) great flexibility in distributing the assets to the beneficiaries, and at the same time protects those assets from a beneficiary’s immaturity, misuse, creditors, divorce, etc. Also, trusts may be used when you want to direct how assets will pass upon the beneficiary’s death.
 For instance, many times in a second marriage a trust will be established for the benefit of the spouse but provide that upon the spouse’s death the assets will pass back to the decedent’s children.
 Otherwise, without a trust, your second spouse will be able to completely disinherit your children after you die.
 I’ve seen this happen countless times.

 Come speak to me (Fredrick P. Niemann) about the benefits and drawbacks of using a trust to distribute your assets to your beneficiaries.